AlexWoroschilow/Dictionary.AppImage/README.md

 ### Features
 - translate words using the text field
-- translate words by double click at any words in any text
+- translate words by double click at any words in any text (as a popup)
+- show similar words and sentences
 - export history into csv format
 - export history into anki format
 - statistic as a calendar